No. 6/7 Notre Dame 49, Navy 39. Photos by Matt Cashore-USA TODAY Sports

 Notre Dame also won all six of its regular-season games away from Notre Dame Stadium by at least nine points.
 The Irish had not won six games away from Notre Dame Stadium by at least a touchdown since 1949.
 Notre Dame's closest margin of victory in '49 was a seven-point triumph over SMU (27-20).

 The month of November had not been kind to Notre Dame in the three years that preceded Kelly's arrival in South Bend.
 The Irish had won only three of 13 games in the final month of the regular season.
-Through rigorous strength and conditioning workouts and Kelly's coaching style, Notre Dame posted a 10-1 combined record in November games in 2010, 2011 and 2012.
+Through rigorous strength and conditioning workouts and Kelly's coaching style, Notre Dame has posted a 12-3 combined record in November games since 2010.
 The Irish also had a hard time hanging onto leads prior to Kelly's arrival.
-Notre Dame was a combined 9-6 when leading at halftime in 2008 and 2009 but improved under Kelly to 23-3 when taking an advantage into the halftime locker room.
+Notre Dame was a combined 9-6 when leading at halftime in 2008 and 2009 but improved under Kelly to 31-4 when taking an advantage into the halftime locker room.

 The 2012 offense averaged 189.4 yards rushing (2,462 yards in 13 games) and 222.8 yards passing (2,896).
 Notre Dame nearly became the third team in school history to ever average 200-200 in both categories.
 The two teams to accomplish the feat were the 1977 national champions (231.9 rushing and 208.1 passing), and the 1970 squad that finished No. 2 (257.8 rushing and 252.7 passing).
 Notre Dame was one of 26 teams in the FBS to average at least 189 yards on the ground and 200 yards in the air.
 The Irish averaged 4.9 yards/rush, their highest per carry average over the last 16 years.
 The 189.4 rushing yards/game is the third-highest per game average over the last 15 years.
 Only the 2000 (213.5) and 1998 (212.5) Irish squads averaged more per game.
 Notre Dame ran for at least 200 yards seven times, including six of the last nine contests.
 The Irish have not posted more 200+ yard rushing games in a single season since 1996.
 Notre Dame has rushed for at least 200 yards 10 different times over the last two seasons--more than the previous five years combined (2006-10).